cromat/MathPath/README.md

 * Check for operators order in more complex equations (give hints next time)
 * Measure time for each task and show that info in answers list at the end
 * Multilanguage support (Croatian, German, French, Spanish)
+* Third game option: PickGame with picking on of possible answers
+* Game type where will be all game type mixed
+* Short game instructions
 * Better UX:
 	* ~~some kind of in-game awarding to keep users active: one of ideas is to include a pet (something like tamagochi) and if user solves enougl equations, he will be able 		to feed or buy something for their pet.~~